 PAYING THE RETURN POSTAGE.

-On 29th March 2016, UK postal rates were increased across the board.
+On 27th March 2017, UK postal rates were once again increased across the board.
 This latest increase means that US $2 minimum (US $3 or €2.50 via OQRS) are required to pay for the minimum return postage to all countries.
 Surface mail is no longer an option to European countries.

 Low value currency notes and coins (including €5 notes) are not accepted by UK banks and thus cannot be exchanged for postage.
 Please do not send currency other than US dollar bills.

 My preferred method of paying the return postage is via the direct on-line QSL request (OQRS) facility on this site but I do appreciate that not everybody has a PayPal account and many will continue to use the traditional postal route.
 If you do use this method, please do not send currency other than US dollars in good condition, i.e. not ripped or damaged in any way.

 Like many other QSL managers, with effect from 31st December 2013, I will not be accepting IRCs.
 Direct QSL requests with IRCs received after this date will be returned via the RSGB bureau, always assuming that the bureau will process cards for the station(s) in question.

 Postage stamps are NOT recommended and NOT welcome.
 Like most QSL managers, I use a contract mail service and dislike the use of UK postage stamps for several reasons:

 Firstly, postal rates change frequently and in about 90% of cases, people use the wrong value of postage.
 This means that you either waste the excess value of the postage if you use too much, or get your card back eventually via surface mail, (where it is available), or via the bureau if it's too little.

 Secondly, by using postage stamps, you make no contribution to the QSL manager's costs of providing you with his services, e.g. supplying the card, printing consumables etc.